endurantgames/cosmiclegends/src/classes/knight.md

 Dread Creature of the Night

 :   You have chosen one specific type of animal to emulate, in
     your war on crime.

+    [Totem]{.crossover}
-Choose one Power Word from the Totem Class Nature Core Power Words List, and add it as a Power Word.
+    Choose one Power Word from the
+    Totem Class Nature Core Power Words List, and add it as a Power Word.
 Unlike the Totem class, you don't physically or spiritually become that animal; you just draw upon its abilities as inspiration.

-    *Crossover: Totem* You have a variant of Totem Class's *_Does Whatever a Totem Can_ Class Ability:*
+    You have a variant of Totem Class's
+    *_Does Whatever a Totem Can_ Class Ability:*
     When you use your Nature Core Power Word in a Power Stunt or Combo roll, add 2 dice as if you had a skill or fighting style